 1. Make it mobile

 There’s no avoiding it— donors demand mobile-friendly donation forms.
-At this point, more than half of all Internet traffic comes from people on mobile devices, and Google has started prioritizing mobile-friendly websites in their search results.
+At this point, more than half of all Internet traffic comes from people on mobile devices, and Google prioritizes mobile-friendly websites in their search results.
 According to a study by our friends at NextAfter, nonprofits can increase donations by 126% (on average) just by making their site and form mobile friendly.
-Mobile-friendly sites get more traffic, and more traffic means more potential donors.
+Mobile-friendly sites get more traffic, and more traffic means more potential donors!

 More and more people are using their phones to pay bills, shop online, and support nonprofits.
 Get in on that action by making sure your donation form looks good and is easy to use on your mobile devices.